Irritable bowel syndrome: Psychological therapies

-A meta-analysis found no benefits of acupuncture relative to placebo for IBS symptom severity or IBS-related quality of life.

 Probiotics

 Probiotics can be beneficial in the treatment of IBS; taking 10 billion to 100 billion beneficial bacteria per day is recommended for beneficial results.
-However, further research is needed on individual strains of beneficial bacteria for more refined recommendations.
+However, individual strains of beneficial bacteria are not well enough understood for more refined recommendations.
 Probiotics have positive effects such as enhancing the intestinal mucosal barrier, providing a physical barrier, bacteriocin production (resulting in reduced numbers of pathogenic and gas-producing bacteria), reducing intestinal permeability and bacterial translocation, and regulating the immune system both locally and systemically among other beneficial effects.
 Probiotics may also have positive effects on the gut–brain axis by their positive effects countering the effects of stress on gut immunity and gut function.

 A number of probiotics have been found to be effective, including Lactobacillus plantarum, and Bifidobacteria infantis; but one review found only Bifidobacteria infantis showed efficacy.
 B. infantis may have effects beyond the gut via it causing a reduction of proinflammatory cytokine activity and elevation of blood tryptophan levels, which may cause an improvement in symptoms of depression.
 Some yogurt is made using probiotics that may help ease symptoms of IBS.
 A probiotic yeast called Saccharomyces boulardii has some evidence of effectiveness in the treatment of irritable bowel syndrome.

 Certain probiotics have different effects on certain symptoms of IBS.
 For example, Bifidobacterium breve, B. longum, and Lactobacillus acidophilus have been found to alleviate abdominal pain.
 B. breve, B. infantis, L. casei, or L. plantarum species alleviated distension symptoms.
 B. breve, B. infantis, L. casei, L. plantarum, B. longum, L. acidophilus, L. bulgaricus, and Streptococcus salivarius ssp. thermophilus have all been found to affect flatulence levels.
 Most clinical studies show probiotics do not improve straining, sense of incomplete evacuation, stool consistency, fecal urgency, or stool frequency, although a few clinical studies did find some benefit of probiotic therapy.
 The evidence is conflicting for whether probiotics improve overall quality of life scores.

 Probiotics may exert their beneficial effects on IBS symptoms via preserving the gut microbiota, normalisation of cytokine blood levels, improving the intestinal transit time, decreasing small intestine permeability, and by treating small intestinal bacterial overgrowth of fermenting bacteria.
 A fecal transplant does not appear useful as of 2019.

-The most clinically researched multi-strain probiotic is the De Simone Formulation.
-Developed by a gastroenterologist medical doctor, the formulation has been studied in over 70 human clinical trials since the 1990s including for dysbiosis factors relating to irritable bowel syndrome in children and adults.